Simon Awad: Life

 In the years immediately following his appointment, Simon Awad faced an attempted revolt by some bishops, who did not accept the way of the papal decisions.
 Benedict XIV designated the Franciscan Desire Casabasciana, of the Custody of the Holy Land, to restore order and peace in the Maronite Church.
 Simon Awad summoned a Maronite synod on November 28–30, 1755 at Qannubin Monastery, in obedience to the pope's letter, held a synod for the implementation of the decisions of the Maronite Synod of Mount-Lebanon of 1736, which had fifteen canons and legally organized the Maronite Church dividing it in dioceses and had introduced important new disciplines but it did not implement its decrees.
 This new synod did not satisfy the expectations of Rome.

 During the patriarchate of Simon Awad, he began to examine the case of religious, mystical and visionary Hindiyya al-'Ujaimi, whose reputation for holiness had spread throughout Lebanon and the Maronite Church.
 Educated by the Jesuits, who initially supported her, she had the support of many bishops and even the patriarch, after an inquiry ordered by him.
 Simon ordered initially an internal investigation, and based on its results he sided with Hindiyya.
 The complaints against the nun went on anyway, and on 1752 Pope Benedict XIV ordered an inspection, carried out by a Franciscan, Desiderio da Casabasciana, who, initially hostile, became himself a supporter of Hindiyya.
 The case was brought by the Jesuits in Rome: with brief Ad supremam(4 January 1742), the Pope disapproved of the attitude of the patriarch in favor of Hindiyya, suppressed her religious congregation that she founded and ordered his transfer to another monastery.
 Subsequently, ordered an investigation into the visions and writings of this religious, according to declaration promulgated in January 1755 by Propaganda Fide condemned as "overt illusions" the visions, ecstasies and revelations of Hindiyya.
 The problem was revisited years later, with the following two patriarchs.

 Simon Awad also distinguished himself as a writer in Arabic.
 Among his works are mentioned in particular: a compendium of theology (1706), a manual of moral theology (1707), a pastoral instruction in three chapters, a biblical commentary of Old and the New Testament, the first biography of the Patriarch Estephan El Douaihy and a history of the Patriarchs of the East-written with Giuseppe Simone Assemani.

 Simon Awad died on February 12, 1756, in El-Midane (Jezzine District) where he lived most of his life and where he founded the monastery of the Our Lady of Machmoucheh, in which he was buried.

 Works

-Simon Awad is remembered as an Arab writer.
+Simon Awad is remembered as an Arabic writer.
 His main works are: